pandas-dev/pandas/doc/source/getting_started/intro_tutorials/06_calculate_statistics.rst

     <div class="d-flex flex-row gs-torefguide">
         <span class="badge badge-info">To user guide</span>

-More information on groupby and the split-apply-combine approach is provided in :ref:`groupby`.
+A full description on the split-apply-combine approach is provided in the user guide section on :ref:`groupby operations <groupby>`.

 .. raw:: html